RlM100always/uni_info_privacy_policy/README.md

 #### Security

 While we strive to protect your information, no method of transmission over the internet is 100% secure.
+#### Disclaimer
+We use University Website Link only for Students Educational Purpose , we are not the owner of this website .
+If any University owner want to remove their website , we 100% promise , remover their website , becase we use it only for educational purpose .

 #### Contact Us